 Sinclair's early history is entwined with that of the Dayton YMCA.
 In 1887, the YMCA offered evening classes in bookkeeping and mechanical drawing to just 55 men who met in two rooms of the YMCA building.
 The College grew quickly and was offering a broad curriculum and services including dormitories when the YMCA moved to a larger building at West Third and Ludlow streets in 1910.

 The YMCA moved once again, in the fall of 1929, to another, larger building on Monument Avenue.
-The curriculum had now been organized into several disciplines including a school of Liberal Arts, the Dayton YMCA School of Commerce, the Dayton Law School, and the Dayton Technical School which began, itself.
+The curriculum had now been organized into several disciplines including a school of Liberal Arts, the Dayton YMCA School of Commerce, the Dayton Law School, and the Dayton Technical School.
 The College even offered several 4-year degrees at this point in its history.

 In 1948, the YMCA College became Sinclair College when it was renamed in honor of David A. Sinclair, Secretary of the Dayton YMCA from 1874- 1902 and founder of the educational program.